Charity shops in Newark-on-Trent

 The process is online from the start.
 A charity team sends photos to the GoldPaid WhatsApp number, asks anything it needs to, and then receives a free prepaid Royal Mail Special Delivery label.
 NG is the outward postcode covering Newark-on-Trent, and Special Delivery Guaranteed is aimed at next-working-day delivery to GB mainland addresses, giving a quick and reliable turnaround.

 For a specialist precious-metal buyer, the nearest city is Nottingham, about 21 miles south west and roughly half an hour by car before parking.
 Asking a volunteer to make that trip with a small bag of jewellery is rarely worthwhile.
-Asking online and posting with a free, tracked, insured label removes the journey, and the written valuation comes straight back to Newark.
+Asking online and posting with a free, tracked, signed-for label removes the journey, and the written valuation comes straight back to Newark.

 Donations Newark charity shops should hold back